 Every young person looks to the adults around him or her to help define their life goals.
 And here we have a group of young males who, for some reason, usually either their powerful affinity for women’s company or decisive attraction to men, cannot be a part of the patriarchal Away group.
 So which individuals will be their role models?
 The women.

-Now in the Philippines, this is well understood and the strict hierarchy of the matriarchal Home group limits the ability of such males to rise above women; nevertheless I know of ‘transgenders’ — actually AGPs — who are head ‘men’ of their village.
+In the Philippines, this is well understood and the strict hierarchy of the matriarchal Home group limits the ability of such males to rise above women; nevertheless I know of instances where they have become head ‘men’ of their village.

 In the West

 In many parts of the West, traditional society has been completely erased.
-This has happened because women moved out of the traditional matriarchal space and entered the Away group of career, profession and politics.
-Now as soon as a group of women establish themselves, they also establish a matriarchy centred on themselves.
+This has happened because women moved out of the matriarchal Home space and entered the Away group of career, profession and politics.
+Now as soon as a group of women establish themselves, they also establish a matriarchy centred on themselves, and a hierarchy within that.
 Once they numerically dominate any given social space, they abolish the de facto patriarchy (ie, the loose association of males) and establish a collectivist, rigidly controlled, hierarchical society based on women, which is the matriarchy.
 This then polices the behaviour of all the individuals, including the men.